This Weeks Prompt:48. Cities wiped out by supernatural wrath.

 In his soul, Thul prayed that the gods so offended would come swiftly upon him.
 A crack, as the marble walls at last broke, seemed to promise just that.

-I’m not the most happy with this piece.
+I’m not the entirely happy with this piece.
 The writing outline was well made, but it deserves another pass or two.
 It occurred to me that the extended timeline would have worked better with a distraction from the Gods wrath.
 Some drama or nonsense that would occupy the time of the nobility (And the audience) as the tragedy mounted beside them.
 However, I couldn’t work one in that felt natural, so I dropped it in favor of what is here.
 If I come back to this, which I might, that will be among the first additions.

 This was our second anniversary, although we did little with it.
 Next week, however, will be our clearest reference to some rather intriguing Lovecraftian lore: The demon sultan himself will be there for all to see.